 Congressionally Directed Medical Research Programs -- Vision Research Program -- Translational Research Award

-The FY19 VRP Translational Research Award is intended to support translational research that moves promising discoveries into clinical applications that will advance the prevention, diagnosis, mitigation, and/or treatment of eye injury or visual dysfunction associated with military-relevant trauma.
+The FY21 VRP TRA is intended to support translational research that moves promising discoveries into clinical applications that will advance the prevention, diagnosis, mitigation, and/or treatment of eye injury or visual dysfunction associated with military-relevant trauma.

-Successful applications to the FY19 VRP TRA should establish a clear path to transform a discovery into new drugs, devices, or clinical practice guidelines that are ready for definitive testing in clinical trials.
-It is expected that an Investigational New Drug (IND)/Investigational Device Exemption (IDE) application will be submitted during or by the end of the period of performance.
-Applicants are strongly encouraged to include at least one collaborator with expertise in the U.S. Food and Drug Administration (FDA) regulatory approval process on the investigative team.
+Successful applications to the FY21 VRP TRA should establish a clear path to transform a discovery into new drugs, devices, or clinical practice guidelines that are ready for definitive testing in clinical trials.
+It is expected that, if applicable, an Investigational New Drug (IND)/ Investigational Device Exemption (IDE) application will be submitted during or by the end of the period of performance.
+To facilitate the preparation for IND/IDE application, the investigative team should include at least one collaborator with expertise in the U.S. Food and Drug Administration (FDA) regulatory approval process.

 Areas of Interest

-To meet the intent of the award mechanism, applications to the FY19 VRP Translational Research Award (TRA) must address research in one or more of the following Focus Areas:
+To meet the intent of the award mechanism, applications to the FY21 VRP Translational Research Award (TRA) must address research in one or more of the following Focus Areas:

-• Eye injury or visual dysfunction as related to a military-relevant traumatic event.
-Examples of military-relevant trauma may include, but are not limited to: ○ Blast, blunt, thermal, or chemical trauma ○ Trauma caused by directed energy weapons such as laser, microwaves, and particle beams
+- Eye injury or visual dysfunction as related to a military-relevant traumatic event.
+Examples of military-relevant trauma may include, but are not limited to: ○ Blast, penetrating, blunt, thermal, or chemical trauma ○ Trauma caused by directed energy weapons such as laser, high-power microwaves, and particle beams

-Independent investigators at all academic levels (or equivalent) may be named by the organization as the PI on the application.
+Independent investigators at all academic levels (or equivalent) may be named by the organization as the Principal Investigator (PI) on the application.
 An eligible PI, regardless of ethnicity, nationality, or citizenship status, must be employed by, or affiliated with, an eligible organization.

-The anticipated direct costs budgeted for the entire period of performance for an FY19 VRP TRA will not exceed $750,000.
+The anticipated direct costs budgeted for the entire period of performance for an FY21 VRP Translational Research Award will not exceed $1,000,000.
 Refer to Section II.D.5, Funding Restrictions, for detailed funding information.